Oxidized Brass & Steel Tarnish: How to Get an Antique Look

 The Perfect Materials: Brass & Steel

-One of them is steel which gives your designs an older and somewhat rougher look if you go for the wheat penny, medieval pewter or old silver finish.
+One of them is steel, which gives your designs an older and somewhat rougher look if you go for the Brown Polish, Black Polish, and Natural Polish finish.

 Another great material is brass.
-Gold plated brass is a great material to use if you like shiny surfaces, but to give your designs an older look, natural PU coated brass may be a better option for you.
+Gold plated brass is a great material to use if you like shiny surfaces, but to give your designs an older look, untreated brass may be a better option for you.

 – Michael Mueller